Sermons

 26 April 2020

 Three words in our Gospel reading today reflect so much of our society.
 Three words that sound so sad they make you want to cry.
 We had hoped.
-Three words with so much anguish – We had hoped.
-2 disciples are on the road to a town called Emmaus.
-They are saddened.
-Now even though… Read more
+Three words… Read more

 Year A – 2nd Sunday of Easter – God is in control – even if you don’t see it.